algorandfoundation/governance/af-gov1-spec.md

 + If `pts <= period-end < cts` then send `Period-end` before processing any of the transactions in the block;

 + For every pay transaction from GA to EA in this block with notes field of the format `af/gov1:j{"com":<n>}` if <n> is a 53-bit non-negative integer then it sends `Commitment(<n>)`.
 In more detail, the part enclosed in `{}` (including) must be valid JSON object literal that includes a key "com" with a number value.
-(It may include other key/value pairs, they will be ignored.)
+It may include other key/value pairs, they will be ignored in this spec.

+  *Modified Dec 2021*: Starting the 2nd period. governors will also be able to specify benificiary address, using the format `af/gov1:j{"com":nnn,"bnf":"aaa"}` where `aaa` is a valid Algorand address.
+This format specifies that governance rewards must be sent to the address `aaa` rather than to the governor's address.
+Since distribution of rewards is out-of-scope for this standard, this addition is ignored here.

-+ For every pay transaction from GA to EA in this block with notes field of the format `af/gov1:j[3,"a"]` or `af/gov1:j[3,"b"]` it sends `Vote-cast`.
++ For every pay transaction from GA to EA in this block with notes field of the format `af/gov1:j[idx,q1,q2,...]` it sends `Vote-cast`.

-  In more detail, the part enclosed in `[]` (including) must be a valid JSON array literal, whose length is one more than the number of measures in the voting session (length=2 for the voting session in the 1st governance period).
-Denoting that array by A, A[0] must be a number literal, equal to the internal index of the voting session (which is 3 for the voting session in the 1st governance period).
-Each A[i] for i>0 must be a string literal equal to one of the options for the i'th measure (so A[1] must be either "a" or "b" for the voting session in the first governance period).
+  (*Modified Dec 2021*) In more detail, the part enclosed in `[]` (including) must be a valid JSON array literal, whose length is one more than the number of measures in the voting session (so for example length=2 for the voting session in the 1st governance period that had only one measure).
+Denoting that array by A, A[0] must be a number literal, equal to the internal index of the voting session (which is 3 for the voting session in the 1st governance period and 4 for the voting session in the second governance period).
+  Each A[i] for i>0 correspond to a vote for one of the measure in the voting session, and can be one of the following formats:

+  - a string literal equal to one of the options for the i'th measure (so A[1] must be either "a" or "b" for the voting session in the first governance period).

+  - a JSON object literal of the format `{"o1":n1,"o2":n2}` where `"o1","o2",...` are string literals corresponding to the options for the i'th measure and `n1,n2,...` are integers that must add up to the commitment amount for that governor (in microAlgos).
+This format indicates proportional voting, this governor address votes `n1` microAlgos for option `o1`, `n2` microAlgos for options `o2`, etc.

+  *Some examples*: If the voting session has two measures, the 1st with two options "a","b" and the second with three options "a","b","c", then the following will all be valid voting notes for a governors that committed 1000 microAlgos:

+  - `af/gov1:j[4,"a","c"]` (voting 1000 uAlgo for option "a" in 1st measure and "c" in the 2nd)
+  - `af/gov1:j[4,{"a":1000},"c"]` (a more complicated format that means the same as above)
+  - `af/gov1:j[4,{"a":100,"b":900},"c"]` (split 1st measure: 100 for "a" and 900 for "b", still vote 1000 for "c" in 2nd measure)
+  - `af/gov1:j[4,{"a":100,"b":900},{"a":800,"c":200}]` (split 1st measure100 "a" and 900 "b", and 2nd measure: 800 "a" and 200 "b")

+  The following, however, are NOT valid:

+  - `af/gov1:j[4,"a"]` (must register some vote for the 2nd measure)
+  - `af/gov1:j[4,{"a":100,"b":800},"c"]` (sum of weights for 1st measure is less than 1000)
+  - `af/gov1:j[4,{"a":100,"b":900},{"a":800,"c":300}]` (sum of weights for 2nd measure is more than 1000)

 + If the block contains any transaction with Sender==GA, the decoder looks up the balance of GA at the end of the block and sends `Balance-change(<end-of-block-balance>)`.